The local Tb theorem with rough test functions: Technical outline

-By antisymmetric, we mean that $T^*=-T$, or in terms of the kernel, that $K(y,x)=-K(x,y)$.
-This is a slightly easier case than the general one as it makes the off-diagonal estimates redundant.
-This has no consequence for the solution of Hofmann's problem in Theorem~\ref{thm:Hofmann}, since the off-diagonal estimates are implied by its assumptions in any case.

-We will consider the antisymmetric case on the side of the general one, pointing out simplifications at selected places.
-Observe that whenever $T$ is antisymmetric, an accretive system for $T$ (or $T_{\#}$) is automatically an accretive system for $T^*$ (or $(T^*)_{\#}$) as well.
-Thus, when discussing the antisymmetric case, it is always understood that the two accretive systems $b^1_Q$ and $b^2_Q$ coincide.

 \begin{remark}[Necessity of the conditions] As in the usual $Tb$ theorems, the assumptions of Theorem~\ref{thm:main} are also necessary.
 Namely, if $T$ is $L^2$-bounded, it follows from standard theory that the maximal truncation $T_{\#}$ is $L^p$-bounded for all $p\in(1,\infty)$.
-Thus, for an $L^2$-bounded $T$, any function $b_Q$ with properties \eqref{eq:bSupport} and \eqref{eq:bSize} will also satisfy \eqref{eq:TbSize} for $T_{\#}$ in place of $T$.
-For the off-diagonal estimates, we can take the ample collection for a cube $Q$ to consist of all $Q'\subseteq Q$ with $\fint_{Q'}[M_pb^1_Q+T_{\#}b^1_Q]\ud x\lesssim 1$ (where, adjusting the implicit constant, the exceptional fraction $\sigma$ can be forced as small as we like), for then
+Thus, for an $L^2$-bounded $T$, any function $b_Q$ with properties \eqref{eq:bSupport} and \eqref{eq:bSize} will also satisfy \eqref{eq:TbSize} for $T_{\#}$ in place of $T$. \end{remark}